 Standard deviation is a historical measure of the variability of returns.
 If a portfolio has a high standard deviation, its returns have been volatile.
 A low standard deviation indicates returns have been less volatile.
-Standard deviation is a high standard deviation is a high standard deviation indicates returns have been less volatile.
+Standard deviation is a historical measure of the variability of returns.
+If a portfolio has a high standard deviation, its returns have been volatile.
+A low standard deviation indicates returns have been less volatile.
 The three year annualized ex post standard deviation is not presented for periods where 36 monthly composite returns are not available.